Basket

 Time to read 9 min

 While it might seem like an impossible task to overcome, there are ways to break the habit – and it's important that you do.
-Not only can biting your nails damage the appearance of your hands, but it can also have negative effects on your overall nail health.

 Possible Reasons Why You Bite Your Nails